-ANSWER: Per Executive Order 2020-123 (June 15, 2020): Cancel all communal dining and all internal and external group activities for long term care facilities.
+UPDATED ANSWER: Note that as cold weather is now present, more people will spend more time indoors and created a greatly increased risk of transmitting and/or acquiring COVID-19.
+Per MDHHS Emergency Epidemic Order, Gatherings and Face Mask Order and Requirements for Residential Care Facilities Updated guidance should be closely followed, including communal dining and all internal and external group activities for long term care facilities.
 "Long-term care facility" means a nursing home, home for the aged, adult foster care facility, or assisted living facility.
 "Adult foster care facility" has the same meaning as provided by section 3(4) of the Adult Foster Care Facility Licensing Act, 1979 PA 218, as amended, MCL 400.703(4).
 Long-term care facilities should take all necessary precautions to ensure the adequate disinfecting and cleaning of facilities, in accordance with relevant guidance from the Centers for Disease Control and Prevention ("CDC").
-Governor Whitmer will continue to provide guidance around reopening, including requirements relating to safe precautions and person protection equipment (PPE) use.